griffithlab/genviz.org/_posts/0004-02-01-DifferentialExpression.md

 ### Input data
 Input data for [DEseq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) consists of non-normalized sequence read counts at either the gene or transcript level.
 No preliminary normalization of this data is needed.
 [DEseq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) will internally corrects for differences in library size, using the raw counts.
 The tool [HTseq](http://htseq.readthedocs.io/en/release_0.9.0/) can be used to obtain this information and is what was used for our example data.

-Let's go ahead and load the data and sample information into R.
+Let's go ahead and load the data and sample information into R. Don't forget to set your working directory to the location of the data files:

 ```R
 # Read in the raw read counts